samuelim01/tp/docs/UserGuide.md

 - `vendor delete 2`, followed by `undo`, followed by `redo` deletes, then restores, then re-deletes the 2nd vendor in WedLog.

 Expected behaviour upon success:
-- Restores WedLog to its previous state before the last undo
+- Restores WedLog to its previous state before the last undo.

 Expected behaviour upon failure:
 - No states to redo: Displays error message “There is no change to redo!”